-Diluted earnings per share as reported in the Company's Form 10-K excluding the deferred Revenue write-off related to the Hay Group acquisition adjusted to exclude the effect of restructuring charges, management separation charges, integration/acquisition costs and the write-off of debt issuance costs (on an after tax basis) and to eliminate the effect of currency fluctuations by translating fiscal 2017 actual results at a currency rate comparable to the rate used in the Company's Annual Operating Plan for 2017.
+Adjusted Diluted EPS (as approved for purposes of setting KPIs for the bonus plan) is defined as Diluted Earnings per Share, as reported in the Company's Form 10-K, excluding the deferred Revenue write-off related to the Legacy Hay Group acquisition and adjusted to exclude the tax impact associated with the US Tax Cuts and Jobs Act enacted in December of 2017 (the "US Tax Act"), restructuring (recoveries) charges, net, integration / acquisition costs, management separation costs and the write-off of debt issuance costs (all on an after tax basis), and further adjusted to eliminate the effect of currency fluctuations by translating fiscal 2018 actual results at a currency rate comparable to the rate used in the Company's Annual Operating Plan for 2018.
+In fiscal 2018, there were no deferred Revenue write-off adjustments related to the Legacy Hay Group acquisition and actual results did not include any management separation costs or write-offs of debt issuance costs.